QuentinRa/blog.quentinra.dev/info/linux/knowledge/index.md

 * <kbd>g</kbd>: group, applied to the main group of the user <small>(ex: students_2022)</small>
 * <kbd>o</kbd>: others, applied to everyone else

-Permissions are something is `u=r+w, g=r, o=r`, which means that user can read+write, group can r, and others can read.
+Permissions are something is `u=r+w, g=r, o=r`, which means that user can read+write, group can read, and others can read too.
 </div><div>

 You may have noticed a number next to every kind of permissions.
 This is because permissions are coded on 3 bits, which means that they can take 8 values <small>(000, 001, 010...)</small>.